Is European Baby Formula Better? Everything You Need to Know

 Baby Formula Additives

-When parents look for nutrition to support growth and development, the gold stand is breastmilk.
-Staying as close to nature as possible allows the baby formula to get as close as possible.
+When parents look for nutrition to support growth and development, the gold standard is breastmilk.
+Staying as close to nature as possible allows the baby formula to get as close as possible to breastmilk.
 Ingredients such as guar gum, pectins, fructans (like insulin), and carrageenan are fillers and do not have any nutritional value, yet these extras are found in American baby formulas.

 European baby formula regulations do not allow for these additives and fillers.
 The strict oversight for infant nutrition limits unnecessary ingredents that are often toxic themselves or processed with poisonous solvents.